-- The College of Arts and Sciences of the University of New England (UNECAS) provides students the opportunity to prepare for careers in health professions such as allopathic, osteopathic, dental or podiatric medicine, pharmacy, medical technology, nursing, occupational and physical therapy. - Qualified students at UNECAS who wish to become a Doctor of Osteopathic Medicine may apply for early admission to the College of Osteopathic Medicine at the University of New England following their junior year at UNECAS.
+- The College of Arts and Sciences of the University of 1.
+New England (UNECAS) provides students the opportunity to prepare for careers in health professions such as allopathic, osteopathic, dental or podiatric medicine, pharmacy, medical technology, nursing, occupational and physical therapy.
+Qualified students at UNECAS who wish to become a Doctor of Osteopathic Medicine may apply for early admission to the College of Osteopathic Medicine at the University of New England following their junior year at UNECAS.
 The program which allows them to do this is known as the "3-4 Program."
 The 3-4 Program allows mature, qualified students of the UNECAS to complete an undergraduate degree and Doctor of Osteopathic Medicine (D.O.) degree in seven years.
 The 3-4 Program is for students admitted to the UNECAS and is open to any major. - 2.
-The University of Maine, Orono, and the UNECOM have established an articulation agreement enabling qualified University of Maine students to complete an undergraduate degree and D.O. degree in seven years.
-University of Maine students interested in the 3 + 4 program should contact the University of Maine Pre-Med advisor at Orono: Harold Dowse or Angela Cole at 207-581-2587. - 3.
-The Utica College of Syracuse University, Utica, NY, and UNECOM have established an articulation agreement enabling qualified Utica College students to complete an undergraduate degree and D.O. degree in seven years.
-Utica College students interested in the 3 + 4 program should contact the Pre-Med advisor at Utica College: Dr. Judith McIntyre, 315-792-3088. - 4.
-The Tufts University Post-Baccalaureate Premedical Program and UNECOM have entered into an agreement whereby qualified individuals who have previously completed a Baccalaureate Degree can fulfill the required prerequisite courses at Tufts University.
-For more information, contact Carol Baffidugan at (207) 627-3767.
+The University of Maine, Orono, and the UNECOM have established an articulation agreement enabling qualified University of Maine students to complete an undergraduate degree and D.O. degree in seven years. - 3.
+The Utica College of Syracuse University, Utica, NY, and UNECOM have established an articulation agreement enabling qualified Utica College students to complete an undergraduate degree and D.O. degree in seven years. - 4.
+The Tufts University Post-Baccalaureate Premedical Program and UNECOM have entered into an agreement whereby qualified individuals who have previously completed a Baccalaureate Degree can fulfill the required prerequisite courses at Tufts University. - 5.
+An agreement also exists between the University of Vermont Post-Baccalaureate Premedical Program and UNECOM.